nalon99/M3PI/README.md

 - **Document Loaders**: Currently supports only specific file types (CSV, PDF, Markdown, Text).
 Additional formats require extending the loader function.
 - **Vector Store**: The system rebuilds vector stores with normalized vectors, which may take time for large document collections.
 - **Exact k-NN**: Best suited for small to medium datasets (<10,000 vectors) due to linear time complexity.
+- **LangChain Version**: Requires LangChain 0.0.350 (AgentExecutor was removed in 1.0.0+)
+- **Python 3.13**: Multiprocessing is disabled to prevent semaphore leaks (set via environment variables)

+## Technical Decisions

+### LangChain Components

+**LangChain 0.0.350**: Pinned to this version because `AgentExecutor` and `OpenAIFunctionsAgent` were removed in 1.0.0+.
+These components are essential for the orchestrator's function-calling routing mechanism.

+**AgentExecutor with max_iterations=5**: Limits agent execution to 5 iterations to prevent infinite loops when the LLM can't decide on a tool.
+Default was 15, which caused excessive retries.

+**RetrievalQA Chain**: Used instead of separate retrieval + generation steps to avoid duplicate retrieval and improve efficiency.
+The chain handles both operations atomically.

+**ChatPromptTemplate**: Chosen over `PromptTemplate` to support conversation history and multi-turn interactions via `MessagesPlaceholder`, required for `OPENAI_FUNCTIONS` agent type.

+### Routing Strategy

+**OpenAI Functions (OPENAI_FUNCTIONS)**: Used for OpenAI API to leverage native function-calling capabilities.
+The LLM outputs structured function calls that LangChain executes automatically.

+**Structured Chat ReAct (STRUCTURED_CHAT_ZERO_SHOT_REACT_DESCRIPTION)**: Used for Open Router because it supports the newer `tools` format (Open Router doesn't support deprecated `functions` format).

+**max_handoff_depth=3**: Prevents agent-to-agent ping-pong scenarios by limiting query handoffs to 3 maximum.
+This prevents infinite routing loops while allowing legitimate multi-agent collaboration.

+### RAG Configuration

+**FAISS with Cosine Similarity**: Uses cosine similarity (via normalized embeddings) for semantic search.
+Normalized embeddings (L2 norm=1) make inner product equivalent to cosine similarity, optimal for text similarity.

+**Normalized Embeddings**: All embeddings are normalized to L2 norm=1.0 before indexing, ensuring consistent cosine similarity calculations and eliminating the need for explicit distance strategy configuration.

+**Approximate Nearest Neighbors (A-NN) by Default**: Fast and scalable for production.
+Exact k-NN is available for small datasets where 100% accuracy is required, but A-NN provides 95-99% accuracy with much better performance.

+**Retriever with top_k=4-5**: Retrieves 4-5 documents per query, balancing context richness with response quality.
+HR agent uses 5 for complex policy queries, others use 4.